radroid/shadcn-marketplace/docs/deployment/cloudflare-pages-archive.md

 1. Verify build command is `pnpm pages:build`
 2. Check that `@cloudflare/next-on-pages` is in devDependencies
 3. Ensure Node version is 18 or higher

+### Error: "It looks like you've run a Workers-specific command in a Pages project"

+**Error message:** `For Pages, please run 'wrangler pages deploy' instead.`

+**Cause:** A custom deploy command is configured in Cloudflare Pages dashboard that uses `wrangler deploy` (Workers command) instead of automatic Pages deployment.

+**Solution:**
+1. Go to Cloudflare Pages dashboard → Your project → **Settings** → **Build & deployments**
+2. Scroll down to **Build configuration** → **Deploy command**
+3. **Remove or clear the deploy command field** (leave it empty)
+4. Cloudflare Pages will automatically handle deployment after the build completes
+5. Click **Save**
+6. Retry the deployment

+**Note:** For standard Next.js projects on Cloudflare Pages, you don't need a custom deploy command.
+Cloudflare automatically deploys after the build succeeds.

+### Error: "wrangler: not found" or "wrangler pages deploy" fails

+**Error message:** `/bin/sh: 1: wrangler: not found` or `Failed: error occurred while running deploy command`

+**Cause:** A deploy command is configured in Cloudflare Pages dashboard (like `wrangler pages deploy`), but wrangler is not available in the build environment.
+For standard Next.js projects, you should NOT use a deploy command.

+**Solution:**
+1. Go to Cloudflare Pages dashboard → Your project → **Settings** → **Build & deployments**
+2. Scroll down to **Build configuration** section
+3. Find the **Deploy command** field
+4. **DELETE/REMOVE any value in this field** - it must be completely empty
+5. Click **Save**
+6. Retry the deployment

+**Why:** Cloudflare Pages automatically deploys your built application.
+After the build command completes successfully, Cloudflare handles the deployment process - no additional command is needed.

+**Important:** The deploy command field should be empty for standard Next.js projects on Cloudflare Pages.
+The build output is automatically deployed when the build succeeds.

 ### Error: "Module not found"